 Low-Income Areas: The proposed project area does not consist of low-income communities.
 According to the State Income Limits established by California Department of Housing and Community Development, a 4-person household with an income of below \$84,900 would qualify as low income in Santa Clara County.
-The median household income for the project area is \$102,226, which is well above the median in this area.
+The median household income for the project area is \$102,226.